 Long story short, I was prescribed 500mg of depakote.
 I took one that first night and went to bed.
 The next morning I woke up, sat up in bed and was again shocked to my core.
 For the first time in 20 years I had no desire to use cannabis… at all!
-That lasted all of about 5 minutes until my birth defect started hurting and the desire for cannabis bloomed anew.
+That lasted all of about 5 minutes until my birth defect started hurting and the desire for cannabis bloomed anew for pain relief.
 The epiphany surrounding my cannabis use remained.

 With my mental issues that triggered the desire for cannabis gone… I realized that I was not addicted to cannabis but that I was certainly addicted to the lack of anxiety.
 The depakote was disgusting in it’s effects overall, overly numbing and completely unwanted… but it removed the subconscious ‘craving’ that fueled my cannabis use.

 I quit taking the depakote after 5 days… the wife prefers a husband, not a 2-D carboard simulation of one.
 I basically sat up in bed each day, ate and sat around and then went back to bed… very 2-dimensional existence.

 What Cannabis ‘Addiction’ Have I Seen Since Then???

 In the last 5 years I’ve run in to a huge number of people that would be considered ‘addicts’ by the medical and rehabilitation professionals.
 I have yet to come across someone who didn’t have issues cannabis relieved… that was still ‘addicted’ to cannabis.
 That type of condition just doesn’t seem to exist.